juce-framework/JUCE/BREAKING_CHANGES.md

 ## Change

+Font::getStringWidth and Font::getStringWidthFloat have been deprecated.
+Font::getGlyphPositions has been removed.

+**Possible Issues**

+Code that uses these functions will raise warnings at compile time, or fail to build.

+**Workaround**

+Use GlyphArrangement::getStringWidth or TextLayout::getStringWidth to find the width of a string taking font-fallback and shaping into account.

+To find individual glyph positions, lay out the string using GlyphArrangement or TextLayout, then use the positions provided by GlyphArrangement::PositionedGlyph and/or TextLayout::Glyph.

+**Rationale**

+The results of the old Font member functions computed their results assuming that ligatures and other font features would not be used when rendering the string.
+The functions would also substitute missing characters with the Font's notdef/tofu glyph instead of using a fallback font.

+Using GlyphArrangement or TextLayout will use a sophisticated text shaping algorithm to lay out the string, with support for font fallback.

+## Change

 The constructors of the WebSliderRelay, WebToggleButtonRelay and WebComboBoxRelay classes were changed and they no longer accept a reference parameter to a WebBrowserComponent object.